About the course

 - Medicinal Chemistry

-Within each areas cutting-edge laboratory research techniques will be used including biophysics of ion channels, electrophysiology, microscopy, molecular biology, systems biology to a broad range of sub-disciplines including cell biology, calcium channels and signalling, chemical tools, medicinal chemistry, drug discovery, vascular pharmacology, circadian rhythms, rare diseases, lysosomal and sphingolipid disorders, neuronal circuits, synaptic plasticity and pharmacology, neuropsychopharmacology and molecular biology.
+Within each area, cutting-edge laboratory research techniques will be used including biophysical approaches to the study of ion channels, electrophysiology, high resolution microscopy, molecular biology, systems biology all across a broad range of sub-disciplines including cell biology, calcium channels and signalling, medicinal chemistry, drug discovery, vascular pharmacology, circadian rhythms, rare diseases, lysosomal and sphingolipid disorders, neuronal circuits, synaptic plasticity and pharmacology, neuropsychopharmacology and molecular biology.

 A typical day/week in each year of the course in the first two to three years will mostly focus on direct research and lab work, but will also require reading of the literature, attendance at departmental seminars, lab meetings and skills training.
-Once sufficient progress has been made, research will taper off and efforts will be put into data analysis and preparing a thesis.
+Once sufficient progress has been made, laboratory research will taper off and efforts will focus on data analysis and thesis preparation.

-On the DPhil, your research will be carried out at Oxford under the supervision of a member of academic staff.
-You will work within their research group on a project at the forefront of the subject.
+For a DPhil, your research will be carried out at Oxford under the supervision of a member of academic staff.
+You will work within their research group on an agreed project at the forefront of the subject.

 If you are interested in joining the department as a DPhil student, you are strongly encouraged to look at the Department of Pharmacology's current research to help identify the most suitable area of research.
-Selecting the correct research project is a hugely important first step, so it is recommended that you contact potential supervisors directly to discuss possibilities before you apply online for a place on the course.
+Selecting the correct research project is a hugely important first step, so it is recommended that you contact potential supervisors and the Director of Graduate Studies to discuss possibilities before you apply online for a place on the course.

-On starting as a probationary research student, besides regular monitoring undertaken by your supervisor and department, the University checks your progress twice - firstly, your transfer to DPhil status and secondly, the confirmation of your DPhil status.
+On starting as a probationary research student, besides regular monitoring undertaken by your supervisor (anticipated to be at least once a week) and department, the University checks your progress twice - first, your transfer to DPhil status and second, the confirmation of your DPhil status.